marxin/texi2rst-generated/sphinx/gccint/testsuites/idioms-used-in-testsuite-code.rst

 found.
 Some other language testsuites follow similar conventions.

-In the gcc.dg testsuite, it is often necessary to test that an error is indeed a hard error and not just a warning-for example, where it is a constraint violation in the C standard, which must become an error with :option:`-pedantic-errors`.
+In the gcc.dg testsuite, it is often necessary to test that an error is indeed a hard error and not just a warning---for example, where it is a constraint violation in the C standard, which must become an error with :option:`-pedantic-errors`.
 The following idiom, where the first line shown is line :samp:`{line}` of the file and the line